Attention Training & Screening

 With so many children in Australia have significant attention difficulties, and with the detection of childhood attention currently being expensive and time-consuming, there is a real need for this proposed accurate, low-cost tool to detect inattention in early childhood.

-Professor Cornish is Head of the Monash School of Psychological Sciences and Director MICCN.
+Professor Cornish is Head of the Monash School of Psychological Sciences and Director of the Turner Institute for Brain and Mental Health.
 Her unique research focuses on defining gene-behaviour associations in neurodevelopmental disorders in infancy through to childhood and then into early adulthood.

-Dr Kirk is an NHMRC Early Career Research Fellow at MICCN.
+Dr Kirk is an NHMRC Early Career Research Fellow at the Turner Institute for Brain and Mental Health.
 Her research focuses on utilising technology to assess, improve and support cognitive development and learning in childhood.